Nikhil-cmdd/Hexaware_training/README.md

 ### 1. CarConnect - Case Study

 ### 2. Coding Challenge
-This folder contains two coding challenge files
+This folder contains the coding challenge files.

 ### 3. TechShop - MySQL
+This folder contains both Java and SQL files for the TechShop project.
+Please note that the folder name was a mistake.